software-mansion/scarb/ARCHITECTURE.md

 The `corelib` is treated as a regular package, that is _injected_ to all packages as a dependency under the hood.
 This package has a special source ID, which maps to the `CorelibSource` implementation.
-It embeds `corelib` source in Scrub data segment, and unpacks it to the registry cache directory, if it is not already present there.
 A side effect of this approach is that `corelib` is included in the lockfile.

 ### Targets